Anna Shcherbakova: 2021–2022 season: Olympic champion

 Shcherbakova began her Olympic season in October at the 2021 Budapest Trophy.
-She led after the short program, but was later overtaken in the free skate by training-mate Maiia Khromykh after falling on her opening quad flip.
+She led after the short program but was later overtaken in the free skate by training-mate Maiia Khromykh after falling on her opening quad flip.
 She placed second in the free skate to finish narrowly behind Khromykh and take the silver medal overall.
-Her first Grand Prix assignment was initially the 2021 Cup of China, but following its cancellation she was reassigned to the 2021 Gran Premio d'Italia in Turin.
+Her first Grand Prix assignment was initially the 2021 Cup of China, but following its cancellation, she was reassigned to the 2021 Gran Premio d'Italia in Turin.
 After an error on her jump combination in the short program, she placed third in that segment behind Belgium's Loena Hendrickx and Khromykh.
 She came back in the free skate and landed a quad flip to win both that segment and the gold medal.
 Shcherbakova went on to win her second event, the 2021 Internationaux de France, defeating Alena Kostornaia by almost eight points.
-These results qualified her for the Grand Prix Final, which was subsequently canceled due to restrictions prompted by the Omicron variant.
+These results qualified her for the Grand Prix Final, which was subsequently canceled due to restrictions prompted by the spread of the Omicron variant.

 At the 2022 Russian Championships, Shcherbakova placed second in the short program behind Kamila Valieva.
-She fell on her only quad attempt in the free skate, placing fourth in that segment, but took the bronze medal overall behind Valieva and Alexandra Trusova.
-However, in 2023, Valieva was stripped of the Russian title due to testing positive for the banned substance trimetazidine, so Shcherbakova became the silver medalist.
+She fell on her only quad attempt in the free skate, placing fourth in that segment, but took the bronze medal overall behind Valieva and Trusova.
+However, in 2023, Valieva was stripped of the Russian title due to testing positive for a banned substance, so Shcherbakova became the silver medalist.
 At the 2022 European Championships in Tallinn, Shcherbakova placed fourth in the short program after falling on her triple Lutz and failing to execute a jump combination.
-Mounting a comeback in the free skate with a quad flip and seven triple jumps, she placed second in the segment and took the silver medal behind Valieva.
+Mounting a comeback in the free skate with a quad flip and seven triple jumps, she placed second in the segment and took the silver medal.
+Two years later, in January 2024, Shcherbakova became the 2022 European champion after Valieva's results were annulled.